 [The pricing of the shares held by the Feeder Fund in the Master Fund is based on the net asset value of the Master Fund.
-The management of the Feeder Fund decides that the objectives of IFRS 7 are met by providing disclosures on price risk of the underlying investments held by the Master Fund.
-For examples of price risk disclosures, see Note 5C in the main body of this guide (see page 25).]
+The management of the Feeder Fund decides that the objectives of IFRS 7 are met by providing disclosures on the price risk of the underlying investments held by the Master Fund.
+For examples of price risk disclosures, see Note 5C in the main body of this guide (see page 27).]

+IFRS 7.31 IFRS 7.31-32
-6. Fair values of financial instruments (extract)

-A. Valuation models

-The fair values of financial assets and financial liabilities that are traded in active markets are based on quoted market prices or broker price quotations.
+Extracts of notes to the financial statements (continued) 6.
+Fair values of financial instruments (extract) A. Valuation models IFRS 13.91 The fair values of financial assets and financial liabilities that are traded in active markets are based on quoted market prices or broker price quotations.
 For all other financial instruments, the Feeder Fund determines fair values using other valuation techniques.

-For financial instruments that trade infrequently and have little price transparency, fair value is less objective, and requires varying degrees of judgement depending on liquidity, uncertainty of market factors, pricing assumptions and other risks affecting the specific instrument.

-The Fund measures fair values using the following fair value hierarchy that reflects the significance of the inputs used in making the measurements.

-- Level 1: Inputs that are quoted market prices (unadjusted) in active markets for identical instruments. - Level 2: Inputs other than quoted prices included within Level 1 that are observable either directly (i.e. as prices) or indirectly (i.e. derived from prices). - Level 3: Inputs that are unobservable.
+For financial instruments that trade infrequently and have little price transparency, fair value is less objective and requires varying degrees of judgement depending on liquidity, uncertainty of market factors, pricing assumptions and other risks affecting the specific instrument.
+IFRS 13.72 The Fund measures fair values using the following fair value hierarchy that reflects the significance of the inputs used in making the measurements.
+Level 1: Inputs that are quoted market prices (unadjusted) in active markets for identical instruments.
+Level 2: Inputs other than quoted prices included within Level 1 that are observable either directly (i.e. as prices) or indirectly (i.e. derived from prices).
+Level 3: Inputs that are unobservable.
 This category includes all instruments for which the valuation technique includes inputs not based on observable data and whose unobservable inputs have a significant effect on the instrument's valuation.

-The only financial assets of the Feeder Fund that are measured at fair value are the shares that it holds in the Master Fund.
+IFRS 13.93(d) The only financial assets of the Feeder Fund that are measured at fair value are the shares that it holds in the Master Fund.
 The fair value of the shares is based on the latest available redemption price of each share, multiplied by the number of shares held, and adjusted to reflect the impact of fair value changes of the underlying investments of the Master Fund between the latest redemption date and the reporting date.
 The adjustments are consistent with the calculations performed by the Master Fund to arrive at the redemption price of its shares.

-C. Fair value hierarchy - Financial instruments measured at fair value

-As at 31 December 2015 and 31 December 2014, the fair value measurement of shares held by the Feeder Fund in the Master Fund is categorised into Level 2.
+C. Fair value hierarchy - Financial instruments measured at fair value As at 31 December 2016 and 31 December 2015, the fair value measurement of shares held by the Feeder Fund in the Master Fund is categorised into Level 2.
 [The Feeder Fund invests substantially all of its assets in the 100% share of the Master Fund together with which it is managed as an integrated structure.
 The management of the Feeder Fund decides that the objectives of IFRS 7 are met by providing disclosures on the potential variability of fair value estimates of its direct investments in the Master Fund.
 Accordingly, the Feeder Fund discloses information on the categorisation of the underlying investments of the Master Fund into levels of the fair value hierarchy.
-For examples of fair value hierarchy disclosures, see Note 6C in the main body of this guide (see page 29).] ^a
+For examples of fair value hierarchy disclosures, see Note 6C in the main body of this guide (see page 33).] ^a

-IFRS 13.93(d)